-Hadoop Scheduling & Modeling: Job scheduling in MapReduce environments has focused on topics like fairness [10], [24] and dynamic cluster sharing among users [17].
-Bu et al. [1] propose a new hadoop scheduler based on the existing fair scheduler.
+Hadoop Scheduling & Modeling: Job scheduling in MapReduce environments has focused on topics like fairness [9, 22] and dynamic cluster sharing among users [16].
+HybridMR [17] considered running Hadoop across mixed clusters composed of dedicated and virtual servers, but does not consider VM interference.
+Bu et al. [1] propose a new Hadoop scheduler based on the existing fair scheduler.
 They present an interference and locality-aware task scheduler for MapReduce in virtual clusters and design a task performance prediction model for an interference-aware policy.
-Morton et al. [15] provide a time-based progress indicator for a series of Map Reduce jobs, which can be used to predict job completion times.
-Polo et al. provide a system to dynamically adjust the number of slots provided for map reduce jobs on each host to maximize the resource utilization of a cluster and to meet the deadline of the jobs [16].
-[19] decides the appropriate number of slots allocated to map and reduce based on the upper and lower bounds of batch workload completion time obtained from the history of job profiling.
+Morton et al. [14] provide a time-based progress indicator for a series of Map Reduce jobs, which can be used to predict job completion times.
+Polo et al. provide a system to dynamically adjust the number of slots provided for Map Reduce jobs on each host to maximize the resource utilization of a cluster and to meet the deadline of the jobs [15].
+[18] decides the appropriate number of slots allocated to Map and Reduce based on the upper and lower bounds of batch workload completion time obtained from the history of job profiling.
 Our work is distinct from prior work in that we estimate the job completion time of the batch jobs that are running in clusters with unpredictable resource availability due to other foreground applications.

-Previous works [5], [9], [12], [14] have shown heterogeneous cluster designs wherein a core set of dedicated nodes running batch jobs are complemented by residual resources from volunteer nodes, or in some cases using "spot instances" from EC2 [4].
+Previous works [5, 8, 11, 13] have shown heterogeneous cluster designs wherein a core set of dedicated nodes running batch jobs are complemented by residual resources from volunteer nodes, or in some cases using "spot instances" from EC2 [4].
 The closest work to ours is by Clay et al [5].
 They present a system that determines the appropriate cluster-size to harness the residual resources of under utilized interactive nodes to meet user-specified deadlines and minimize cost and energy.
 Our work extends this by focusing on how groups of jobs should be scheduled across a shared cluster in order to both minimize interference and meet job deadlines.

-VIII.
-CONCLUSIONS
+8. CONCLUSIONS